Campion Hall, Oxford: Moving to Brewer Street

 The building was Grade II* listed in 1954.
 It is the only building in Oxford designed by Lutyens, although in 1928 he did design the fountain in Tom Quad at nearby Christ Church.
 The style of Lutyens's exterior has been compared to 17th-century Cotswold architecture.
 The chapel has a semi-circular apse with a baldachin, and Lutyens provided chapel light fittings having red tassels like those on a cardinal's hat.

 In 1912 Lutyens had laid out New Delhi as the new capital of India.
 He devised an architectural Delhi Order there, with small bells hanging from the capitals of the columns, and subsequently made use of it in his design for Campion Hall, including in the columns supporting the baldachin in the chapel.

 Fr.
 D'Arcy continued as Master of Campion Hall until 1945, when he was succeeded by Fr.
 Thomas Corbishley.
 In 2001, the Jesuit spirituality journal, The Way, began to operate from Campion Hall.

-Campion Hall hosts the Jesuit academic community within University of Oxford and has an international student body including not only Jesuits but also priests of other Roman Catholic orders and congregations.
-Admission is usually only open to clergy, although sometimes exceptions are made for laymen.
+Campion Hall hosts the Jesuit academic community within University of Oxford and has an international student body, admitting graduate students in Humanities and Social Science subjects, and occasionally in other disciplines.

 In 2018, the Laudato Si' Research Institute was started at Campion Hall.
 It has the aim of conducting and fostering inter-disciplinary research on issues relating to integral ecology.

 Lost Michelangelo

 In 2011, a painting "The Crucifixion of Jesus" which had been hanging in a hall of Campion Hall, was thought to have been a long-lost Michelangelo masterpiece worth £100 million.
 The painting was bought by Fr.
 Martin D'Arcy when he was Master of Campion Hall at a Sotheby's auction in the 1930s.
 Some experts argue that the painting dates from towards the end of Michelangelo's life when his eyesight was failing, so is more likely to be a painting by Marcello Venusti.

-The painting was removed from its position on a wall in Campion Hall and sent to the Ashmolean Museum for safekeeping.
+The painting was removed from its position on a wall in Campion Hall and sent to the Ashmolean Museum where it is on display.